Dyllon-Preston/trading-ML/README.md

 # Trading Machine Learning Reports

 Access the reports for the Logistic Regression and MLP Classifier models below.
-Click on the respective links to view the detailed analysis.
+Click on the respective links to view the detailed analysis generated using quantstats.

 | **Logistic Regression Reports**                                    | **MLP Classifier Reports**                                    |
 |--------------------------------------------------------------------|----------------------------------------------------------------|